-In the print industry, ‘vinyl printing’ is a pretty generic term covering a wide variety of applications, types of media and different print processes.
-As a result, questions like ‘what is vinyl’, ‘what is vinyl printing’, ‘what are applications of vinyl printing’ bewilder many.
+In the print industry, ‘vinyl printing’ is a pretty generic term covering a wide variety of applications, types of media, and different print processes.
+As a result, questions like ‘what is vinyl’, ‘what is vinyl printing’, ‘what are the applications of vinyl printing’ bewilder many.

 So while the subject of vinyl printing may seem daunting at first glance, this post will help you in making sense of the same.
 We do this by answering the following questions:

 What is Vinyl Printing

 At its simplest form, vinyl printing involves the use of large, wide-format inkjet printing machines to reproduce images on huge rolls of coated plastic.
 These rolls are specially coated/treated to receive inks and enable high-resolution image reproduction.
 Moreover, printable vinyl rolls generally have an adhesive back.

 With the help of this glue, you can paste your vinyl prints on different surfaces like plastic, metal, glass, etc. While vinyls generally work very well with smooth surfaces, media having specialized glue can even adhere to textured surfaces like concrete and brick walls.

 While there are countless applications of printable vinyls, the best way to introduce this product is by enumerating its characteristics as under: